 Dynamic Compaction (Heavy Tamping)

-Dynamic Compaction (DC) is a Ground Modification technique whereby loose soils can be effectively and economically densified to improve its mechanical characteristics and allow construction of structures directly on compacted soil, without need of deep foundations or soil replacement.
+Dynamic Compaction (DC) is a a Ground Modification techniquee whereby loose soils can be effectively and economically densified to improve its mechanical characteristics and allow construction of structures directly on compacted soil, without need of deep foundations or soil replacement.

 The method involves dropping heavy steel pounders repeatedly on the ground at regularly spaced intervals.
 The weight and height of pounding depends on the degree of compaction desired.
 The usual range of pounder weight is between 12 Ton to 25 Ton and the drop height can be up to 25m.